 Frailty is a multisystem dysregulation leading to decreased physiologic reserve and increased vulnerability to stressors.
 This geriatric syndrome is associated with increased risk of adverse health outcomes such as falls, hospitalizations, institutionalization and death.1

-There are multiple definitions and outcome measures of frailty.2 The Cardiovascular Health Study (CHS) index defines frailty if three or more of the following five criteria are met:3
+There are multiple definitions and outcome measures of frailty.2 The Cardiovascular Health Study (CHS) which included over 5000 men and women aged 65 years or older, defines frailty if three or more of the following five criteria are met:3

 - Unintentional weight loss (> 10 pounds in 1 year or ≥5% in year)